S Line (Utah Transit Authority): Streetcar schedule

-On weekdays the first eastbound S Line streetcar (to the Fairmont stop) leaves Central Pointe Station at 5:12 am and the first westbound car (to the Central Pointe Station) leaves the Fairmont stop at 5:27 am.
-The last eastbound streetcar leaves Central Pointe Station at 11:27 pm and the last westbound car leaves Fairmont stop at 11:42 pm.
+On weekdays the first eastbound S Line streetcar (to the Fairmont station) leaves Central Pointe station at 5:12 am and the first westbound car (to the Central Pointe station) leaves the Fairmont station at 5:27 am.
+The last eastbound streetcar leaves Central Pointe station at 11:27 pm and the last westbound car leaves Fairmont station at 11:42 pm.

-On Saturdays and Sundays, the first eastbound S Line streetcar leaves the Central Pointe Station at 6:02 am and the first westbound car leaves the Fairmont stop at 6:17 am.
+On Saturdays and Sundays, the first eastbound S Line streetcar leaves the Central Pointe station at 6:02 am and the first westbound car leaves the Fairmont station at 6:17 am.
 The last eastbound streetcar leaves Fairmont at 11:47 pm and the last westbound streetcar leaves Fairmont at 11:32 pm.

 S Line streetcars run every fifteen minutes every weekday (except holidays when there is no service), and thirty minutes on weekends like the TRAX system, and take about twelve minutes to run the length of the route (of Phase 1).

 Stops

-Just as UTA calls the vehicles used on this route "streetcars" instead of "trains," the line has "stops" instead of "stations."
+Just as UTA calls the vehicles used on this route "streetcars" instead of "trains", the line has "stops" instead of "stations".
 The difference is mainly in the size of the facilities.
 Each platform is only 59 ft long, just long enough to fit a single Siemens S70US car.
 Each passenger platform includes a small canopy (not much larger than a standard small bus stop shelter), a ticket vending machine and an electronic card reader (used for charging fares with UTA contactless transit passes or a contactless credit/debit cards by "tapping on" or "tapping off").